marianlime/CodeForce-Problemsets/README.md

 # CodeForces / Leetcode
-These are my solutions to CodeForces Problems, Currently in 800-1000 bracket aiming for higher
+These are my solutions to CodeForces Problems/ LeetCode solutions, Currently in 800-1000 bracket aiming for higher.